What Are UTM Parameters? Learn How to Use & Track Them

 • cpc for cost-per-click ads.

-By combining source and medium parameters, you can uncover which platforms and channels are delivering the most value.
+By combining the three parameters, you can uncover which platforms, channels, and campaigns are delivering the most value.

 How UTM Campaigns and Tagging Work